 Although compressor fridges can be expensive, it’s better to buy a more expensive model because, in the long run, a cheaper fridge won’t last as long.
 Also, cheaper brands may not offer the support or replacement parts for your chosen model.

 Price often correlates with the quality so you may find that a cheaper model ends up costing you more because it’s less energy efficient.
+Cool boxes are often a cheaper alternative and will usually consume lower levels of energy.

 This links very closely to the brand and quality of your fridge.
 Nobody wants to buy a fridge that’s going to develop issues and hassle.
 Fridges are designed to last several years, so it’s essential to have a warranty that lasts.